 Signature values for the environment variable signature (X) are open ended and workflow dependent.
-Interoperable usage of CMM environment variables shall use environment variable signatures that are specified in separate interoperability conformance parts of this ISO 20677 specification or registered separately with the International Color Consortium.
+Interoperable usage of CMM environment variables shall use environment variable signatures that are specified in separate interoperability conformance specifications separate from this ISO 20677 specification or registered separately with the International Color Consortium.